 Here’s a look at common complaints concerning water at cabins and cottages as well as what you can do to make your water right.

-Hard Water and Showering
+Hard Water and Showering at a Cabin

 After a long day of hanging out on the beach, swimming in the lake, and hiking through the woods, there’s nothing like a refreshing hot shower to get rid of sun screen, sweat, and bug spray.
 Hard water can ruin your showering experience, however, leaving you feeling less than completely clean.